marcalsius/marcalsius/README.md

 **Something you strongly believe?**

-  Innovation is not an individual phenomenon, but a collective incremental and messy network phenomenon.
+  Innovation is not an individual phenomenon, but a collective and messy network phenomenon.

 **The last book you've read?**

-  *How innovation works*, by Matt Radley.
-Nothing to do with my previous answer...
+  *WTF:What's the Future and Why it's up to us*, by Tim O'Reilly.

 **What words of wisdom do you live by?**

   How can I help you?

-**A personal goal**
+**A personal goal?**

-Make my contribution to make the world a better place through technology, investing and partnerships.
+Contribute to make the world a better place through technology, investing and partnerships.